Children's Library Services

 Registration for the above programs begins January 2

-PRESCHOOL STORYTIMES every Friday morning from 10:30 to 11 a.m. in Geneva Stories, music and lots of action!
+PRESCHOOL STORYTIMES every Tuesday afternoon from 2:00 to 2:30 in Geneva Stories, music and lots of action!

 Educating your child through discovery, curiosity, fun and play!